Laura Fuentes

 2. Coconut Flour

 Coconut flour contains a lot of fiber, making it highly absorbent.
-To thicken your oatmeal with coconut flour, add a tablespoon of flour per serving of oats and let it sit for a minute.
+To thicken your oatmeal, add a tablespoon of coconut flour per serving of oats and let it sit for a minute.
 Check back, and you’ll notice the improvement in consistency and increase in volume.

 3. Egg Whites